 How do your personal interests fit with EK?

 Most of my interests lie in farming.
 I would like to be a resource farmer whereby other farmers can come along and get more information.
-At the moment I am in charge of the store at the EK construction site, I monitor the provision of water at the site, and I am the Agriculture Coordinator in charge of farming progress in OHR.
+At the moment I am in charge of the store at the EK construction site, I monitor the provision of water at the site, and I am the Agriculture Director in charge of farming progress in OHR.

 Favorite life motto?